Curriculum Overview

 All lessons at the academy follow the Abbey Grange Learning Cycle.
 This ensures there is a consistent approach across all lessons.

-A spiral curriculum is delivered and this ensures regular review and revisit.
-Students are taught the importance of spaced practice retrieval and interleaving.
+A spiraled curriculum is delivered and this ensures regular review and revisit.
+Students are taught the importance of space retrieval practice.

 Oracy